The mystery of the front row

 Wherever lectures happen, regardless of the size of the venue, most of the front row will be empty.
-Even when the lecture hall is standing room only (should I be so lucky), many of the seats up front will be peopleless.
-In this photo from a lecture I gave years ago you can see people standing, literally with their backs against the wall, instead of taking a seat in the front.
+Even when the lecture hall is standing room only (should we be so lucky), many of the seats up front will be vacant.
+In this photo you can see people standing, looking for seats, but not venturing towards the front.

 Now at a rock concert, or sporting event, people would sell their children to get a front row seat.
-The only time I had front row seats at a basketball game it cost me $300 and I had to watch two sucky teams: for good teams there were no front row seats available.
-The front row is usually the bees knees: what’s going on?
+The only time I had front row seats at a basketball game it cost me $300 and I had to watch two bad teams: it was just too expensive to get great seats to see excellent teams.

 - We’re taught in school to go for the back.
 People in the front get called on by teachers.
-Most of us hated that, so we hide ourselves in the middle rows.
+Most of us hated that experience, so we hide ourselves in the middle rows.

 - We have low confidence in public speakers.
-We’re pretty sure it’s not going to be all that good, and we want the option to leave quickly without embarassing ourselves.
+We’re doubtful it’s going to be good, and we want the option to leave quickly without embarrassing ourselves.